 A major part of the impact is economic.
 Many renters find themselves with less income than before, in some cases having no work at all.
 Landlords are also affected since fewer tenants are able to pay their rent on time, making it difficult to keep up with the expenses of maintaining their property.

 The situation is fairly dire for many.
-For instance, in April of this year, only 69% of tenants across the nation paid their rent by the 5th, as opposed to the 81% from March.
+For instance, in April of this year, only 69% of tenants across the nation paid their rent by the 5th, as opposed to 81% from March.
 While Illinois has many assistance options in place, it can still be a challenge for everyone involved.

 Evictions During COVID-19